simpleviewinc/git-tools/README.md

     * path - The path without trailing / where the repo should be checked out to.
     * branch - optional - default 'master' - What branch to checkout.
     * remote - optional - default 'origin' - Specify if you want to checkout a fork of the origin.
+    * github - optional - Specify a github link in format remote/branch, easy copy-pasting from the github UI.
     * silent - optional - default false - Whether or not the git commands should proceed silently or stream their output to the console.
-    * clean - optional - default true - Whether to clean-up the working copy of any uncommitted files and changes.
+    * interactive - optional - default false - Whether to prompt the user before making destructive actions like cleaning or resetting.

 ### getBranch(path)